-Lengths for rock cod ranged between 7 and 39 cm TL for males and between 7 and 40 cm TL for females with a single clear mode, occurring at 20 cm TL (Figure 2).
+Lengths for rock cod ranged between 6 and 38 cm TL for males and between 6 and 40 cm TL for females.
+A clear modal peak occurred at 15 cm TL and a minor peak at 24 cm TL (Figure 2).
+A second minor modal peak occurring at 5 cm reflected new recruits entering the fishery at inshore regions to the south of the Falkland Islands.

-Figure 2: Length frequency distribution for male (n=23122), female (n=21390), juvenile (n=194) and unidentified sex (n=313) rock cod sampled around the Falkland Islands.
+Figure 2: Length frequency distribution for male (n=35444), female (n=33915), juvenile (n=1537) and unidentified sex (n=31) rock cod sampled around the Falkland Islands.

-The age frequencies derived from the age length keys showed a unimodal distribution with a peak occurring for 2 year old fish, likely from the 'Loligo' fishery (Figure 3).
-Ages ranged from 0 to 13 years for females and 0 to 9 years for males.
-There were few fish caught with age's greater than 6 years old.
-Of interest was the lack of the second modal peak at 4 years of age which was prevalent in the samples of previous years.
+The age frequencies derived from the age length keys showed a unimodal distribution with a peak occurring for 2 year old fish (Figure 3).
+Ages ranged from 0 to 15 years for females and 0 to 13 years for males.
+There were few fish caught with ages greater than 6 years old.
+While there was an increase in the proportion of fish between 3 and 5 years old, this was not to the extent seen in samples prior to 2016 when a clear second modal peak was prevalent at 4 years of age.

-Figure 3: Age frequency distribution for male (n=23122), female (n=21390), juvenile (n=194) and unidentified sex (n=313) rock cod sampled around the Falkland Islands.
+Figure 3: Age frequency distribution for male (n=35444), female (n=33915), juvenile (n=1537) and unidentified sex (n=31) rock cod sampled around the Falkland Islands.